Medicinal Plant Lexicon

 Recognised medical use

-Externally for inflammatory changes in the mouth and throat and wounds with poor healing tendency (Commission E, ESCOP).
-The HMPC has classified calendula flowers as traditional herbal medicinal products (see "traditional use").
+The HMPC has classified calendula flowers as a traditional herbal medicinal product (see "Traditional use").

 Traditional use